-RESPONSE TIME: Reno A & E's Model 222 meets or exceeds NEMA TS 1-1989 and Caltrans response time specifications.
-Actual response times of either channel depend on the sensitivity level setting and fail-safe / fail-secure selection of that channel.
-When set to operate in fail-safe mode, response time is 65 ms ±25 ms for all sensitivity levels.
-Fast Response time is selected when set to operate in fail-secure mode.
+RESPONSE TIME: Meets or exceeds NEMA TS 1-1989 and Caltrans response time specifications.
+Actual response times of either channel depend on the sensitivity level setting and Fail-Safe / Fail-Secure selection of that channel.
+When set to operate in Fail-Safe Mode, response time is 65 ms ±25 ms for all sensitivity levels.
+When set to operate in Fail-Secure Mode, Fast Response is selected.
 The response time varies and depends on the sensitivity level selected.
-See Table: Sensitivity, -ΔL/L, and Response Times, page 9, for actual response times.
+See Table: Sensitivity, -AU/1, and Response Times for actual response times.